AHMADELQADY/Cybersecurity_Report/report.md

 **Solution**: To solve this challenge, I first identified the target’s email by analyzing the reviews.
 Using SQL injection, I was able to log in.
 Then by inspecting the password change request with Burp, I removed the "current password" field and forwarded the request.
 Due to OWASP's vulnerability, this method successfully bypassed the password change requirement.

+### Extra Language

+**Description**: Retrieve the language file that never made it into production.

+**Solution**: To retrieve the missing language on the platform, analyze and compare the available languages with those found online.
+By using Burp to observe how the language is specified in the request, then inject the code for the missing language into a request.
+This method allows you to identify and retrieve the unsupported language by understanding and modifying the request structure.